Artisan-Lab/RULF/README.md

 ### Cite Our work

 If you want to cite our work, you can cite our ASE'21 paper.
-Our paper is open access on both [Arxiv](https://arxiv.org/pdf/2104.12064.pdf) and [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9678813).
+Our paper can be accessed on both [Arxiv](https://arxiv.org/pdf/2104.12064.pdf) and [IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9678813).
 The bibtex is as follows:

 ```
 @article{jiang2021rulf,